top of page

 What is CCART?

-It is the short name for The Condamine Country Art and Craft Trail.
+It is the short name for The Condamine Country Art and Open Studio Trail.
 We want you to meet our fantastic local artists and collectives as well as visiting our beautiful towns, big and small, along the way.
-Our event links with the Granite Belt Art and Craft Trail (GBART) to create 2 weekends which showcases the awesome creativity of our region.
+Our event links alternates annually with the Granite Belt Art and Craft Trail (GBART) to showcases the awesome creativity of our region.

 WHERE IS CONDAMINE COUNTRY?

 The Condamine Country name encompasses the towns that sit along the upper reaches of the Condamine River.
 The headwaters of the river rise on the slopes of Mount Superbus, part of the Main Range, before passing through Cambanoora Gorge.
 The river flows through the towns of Killarney and Warwick before heading west to eventually become the Darling River.
-Townships that are featured on our trail in 2020 are Allora, Freestone, Leyburn, Deuchar, Loch Lomond, Killarney and Warwick.
+Townships that are featured on our trail in 2021 are Loch Lomond, Swan Creek, Emu Vale, Killarney and Warwick.